Our Walk-in Centres provide free advice and treatment for various minor injuries such as:

 - plastering/splinting for simple limb injuries

 - emergency contraception

 - sick and carers certificates (not medical certificates) – see our frequently asked questions to explain the difference between a sick certificate and a medical certificate.

 - treatment of children under 2 years of age

 - treatment following a motor vehicle accident

-- treatment following an injury at work - unable to complete Worker's compensation paperwork - see a GP
+- treatment following an injury at work – due to worker’s compensation requirements - see a GP

 - injections prescribed by a GP

 - medical certificates (we are able to provide sick and carer certificates - see our frequently asked questions for the difference between a medical certificate and a sick certificate.

 It’s important you understand your rights and responsibilities as a patient to ensure you receive the best possible care.